Dwar3xwar/FetchTakeHomeAssignment/README.md

-The app will first download all the recipe response but will only fetch 3 images at a time On scroll when the last item on the List appears, it will batch the next set of images https://github.com/user-attachments/assets/b655b809-5042-47e2-8d85-2620d049104a
+The app will first download all the recipe response but will only fetch 3 images at a time On scroll when the last item on the List appears, it will batch the next set of images

+https://github.com/user-attachments/assets/b655b809-5042-47e2-8d85-2620d049104a

-The app will also show an empty state when the JSON is empty, prompting the user to retry again https://github.com/user-attachments/assets/3773ec20-32e9-4f48-8b61-164d92266099
+The app will also show an empty state when the JSON is empty, prompting the user to retry again

+https://github.com/user-attachments/assets/3773ec20-32e9-4f48-8b61-164d92266099

-The app will also show an error state when the JSON is malformed, prompting the user to retry again https://github.com/user-attachments/assets/d7010ab0-276c-4742-8fee-e8a61d315c72
+The app will also show an error state when the JSON is malformed, prompting the user to retry again

+https://github.com/user-attachments/assets/d7010ab0-276c-4742-8fee-e8a61d315c72

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?

-I primarily focused on building an architecture and unit testing portion of the project.
+I primarily focused on the architecture of the project.
+I wanted the project to accomplish three things:
+            1) Meet the Project requirements
+            2) Scalability
+            3) Unit testable

+For the project requirements, I need to come up with some sort of client side pagination.
+I divided the logical parts of the codebase into components to support the pagination.
+            1) `RecipeListViewModel` is the engine for the feature.
+This would control when the data fetching happens and delegate the child view models                 when to fetch its own data.
+The main coordinater
+            2) `RecipeListModel` is the component which implements the function `fetchNextItems`.
+This function gets the next batch of items for the                     pagination
+            3) `RecipeListItemViewModel` is the view model for each cell.
+It's main job is to fetch the Image file for the cell

-For the architecture portion, I wanted to have a codebase that can easily scale, if the pagination was ever done on the server side.
-I try to keep the logic of pagination contained so I can easily swap out the implementation if I have to.
-This can be seen in the RecipeService.
+For Scalability, I wanted to create a codebase that can easily swap out the implementation of the client side pagination for a server-side pagination implementation if it ever happens.
+This can be done by making a new class that conforms to the `IRecipeService`.

-Also, I tried to break the project into logical modules such as the Networking Layer, UI Layer, and View Model Layers.
-This meant easy unit testing as I can test separate components individually.
+For Unit testability, I made sure to create interfaces for some of my actors/classes for my app.
+This will allow me to unit test these components in isolation and also utilize spies for better testing.

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?